Their leaving early means I get time to spend milking Ol’ Bessie. She totally ignores me, obviously missing Seamus, the new kid in town.

 “Com’n with me.
 Y’all gots ta up yer game.
 Ya ready to deal with less contented cows.”

 He leads me to another section of the milking barn.
 The cows look at me suspiciously.
-My lazy, hazy, crazy days with Bessie are over.
+My lazy, hazy, crazy days with only Bessie are over.